tyrchen/slides/slides/reveal/growth-basics.md

 * Brand
 * Special events
 * Massive acquisition
-* NOTE: it is healthy model when LTV >= UAC
+* NOTE: sustainable when LTV >= UAC

 # How to spend money?

-* Campaigns: search engine, social media, etc.
 * press releases
+* Campaigns in new media: search engine, social media, etc.
+* Campaigns in traditional media: TV, news paper, etc.
 * Burst Campaigns: to achieve a goal that we got massive users in a short time

 # Core paid media pricing models (in a campaign)